ara3d/bim-open-schema/README.md

 The bulk of the source code for this project, is actively maintained in a separate repository.

-See [this document](contributing.md) to find where the code is, and learn how it is structured, and how to find it.
+See [source-code.md](source-code.md) to find where the code is, learn how it is structured, and how to contribute to it.

 ## Contributors and Supporters